MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/threat-protection-integration.md

 Microsoft Cloud App Security leverages Microsoft Defender for Endpoint endpoint signals to allow direct visibility into cloud application usage including the use of unsupported cloud services (shadow IT) from all Microsoft Defender for Endpoint monitored devices.

 ### Microsoft Defender for Identity
 Suspicious activities are processes running under a user context.
-The integration between Microsoft Defender for Endpoint and Azure ATP provides the flexibility of conducting cyber security investigation across activities and identities.
+The integration between Microsoft Defender for Endpoint and Microsoft Defender for Identity provides the flexibility of conducting cyber security investigation across activities and identities.

 ### Microsoft Defender for Office
-[Defender for Office 365](https://docs.microsoft.com/office365/securitycompliance/office-365-atp) helps protect your organization from malware in email messages or files through ATP Safe Links, ATP Safe Attachments, advanced Anti-Phishing, and spoof intelligence capabilities.
-The integration between Office 365 ATP and Microsoft Defender for Endpoint enables security analysts to go upstream to investigate the entry point of an attack.
+[Defender for Office 365](https://docs.microsoft.com/office365/securitycompliance/office-365-atp) helps protect your organization from malware in email messages or files through Safe Links, Safe Attachments, advanced Anti-Phishing, and spoof intelligence capabilities.
+The integration between Microsoft Defender for Office 365 and Microsoft Defender for Endpoint enables security analysts to go upstream to investigate the entry point of an attack.
 Through threat intelligence sharing, attacks can be contained and blocked.

 >[!NOTE]
 > Defender for Office 365 data is displayed for events within the last 30 days.
 For alerts, Defender for Office 365 data is displayed based on first activity time.
 After that, the data is no longer available in Defender for Office 365.